Bearer Bonds

 They were used mostly by large institutions because they offered more anonymity than registered bonds.

-However, their lack of registration also made them vulnerable to theft and other financial crimes.
+However, their lack of registration also made them vulnerable to theft, and they were also used for financial crimes.